| | | | | | | | |

 Variations for Methi Gholana

 • Temper the Gholana with spices.
-This is a traditional variation on the recipe below.
+This is a traditional variation of the recipe below.
 Heat oil in a small Tadka Pan and add Mustard Seeds and Hing (Asafoetida).
 Cook until the mustard seeds pop and then pour over the Gholana.

 • Add toasted seeds.
 Another traditional variation is to add roasted sesame seeds.
 Dry roast until golden brown and then toss with the salad before serving.
 This adds a crunch and a beautiful flavour.
 Sesame seeds are commonly used in Maharashtrian food.